 Throughout Foxton you will spot large scale murals that capture the feeling of Foxton’s yesteryears.
 The most noticeable attraction is the De Molen Windmill.
 Opened in 2003, this is a fully working exact replica of a Dutch windmill, and houses a Dutch shop.
 Right next to deMolen is a Dutch cafe.
 Foxton’s Horse Drawn Tramcar offers rides each Sunday from 11.00am.
-Also, check out Foxton’s antique cinema, photo and gramophone museum MAVtech which is open from 2pm to 4pm Saturdays and Sundays.
+Also, check out Foxton’s antique cinema, photo and gramophone museum MAVtech (visit www.mavtech.org.nz for a current schedule of its open days).
 The Manawatu Estuary is a world-renowned conservation area with Ramsar status and is a popular spot for bird watching.

 Here’s an example of a convenient two-day itinerary: Saturday morning: Have fun in a challenging game of mini golf.